railsuser2014/openobject-doc-book-en/source/book/3/3_8/company_financial_analysis.rst

 	In the web client, click the checkbox alongside their name in the list view.
 	In the GTK client, click on each element with the mouse, while holding the Ctrl button down.

+.. _fig-accbudg:

 .. figure::  images/account_budget.png
    :align: center

-   *Printing a budget.*
+   *Printing a budget*

 To print a budget and make calculations of expenditure to budget use the menu :menuselection:`Financial Management --> Reporting --> Print Budgets`.
 Open ERP then gives you a list of available budgets.
 Select one or more budgets and then click :guilabel:`Print` to configure the report.
-The following figure gives an example of a budget produced by Open ERP.
+The figure :ref:`fig-accbudg` gives an example of a budget produced by Open ERP.

 The Accounting Dashboard
 ------------------------